Erik ten Hag sacked: Man Utd draw up list of managerial candidates to take charge at Old Trafford

 United had been working through contingency plans in recent weeks to prime for Ten Hag's sacking and the presence of Van Nistelrooy offers the leadership team the time and space to follow a thorough process in appointing the next manager.

-Sky Sports News understands a shortlist of around five managers have been analysed and while it is unclear at this stage which direction they intend to take, INEOS would ideally want a progressive and proven winner.
+Sky Sports News understands a shortlist of around five managers have been analysed and INEOS would ideally want a progressive and proven winner.

+Ruben Amorim has emerged as an early frontrunner with Man Utd in talks with Sporting over appointing the 39-year-old.

 United distanced themselves from links to Xavi last week, but that could have been because Ten Hag was still in post.